MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-303.md

 **Language Understanding (LUIS)** is a Microsoft Azure service, which provides applications with the ability to make meaning out of user input, such as through extracting what a person might want, in their own words.
 This is achieved through machine learning, which understands and learns the input information, and then can reply with detailed, relevant, information.
 For more information, visit the [Azure Language Understanding (LUIS) page](https://azure.microsoft.com/en-us/services/cognitive-services/language-understanding-intelligent-service/).

-Having completed this lab, you will have a mixed reality immersive headset application which will be able to do the following:
+Having completed this course, you will have a mixed reality immersive headset application which will be able to do the following:

 1. Capture user input speech, using the Microphone attached to the immersive headset.
 2. Send the captured dictation the **Azure Language Understanding Intelligent Service** (***LUIS***).